w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to teach the learning outcomes:

 * Emphasize that some government regulations and policies do not cover all user needs.
 Content creators should go beyond minimal requirements to meet all user needs.
-Mention government regulations and other policy requirements that apply in your students region.
+Mention government regulations and other policy requirements that apply in your students' region.
 * Show examples of how people with disabilities use audio and video content.
 Discuss different types of accessibility requirements based on audio and video content.
 These include transcripts, captions, description of visual information, and sign languages.
 Explain that these requirements vary depending on whether the content is live or pre-recorded.
 For references on the accessibility requirements for different types of audio and video content, see [Checklists for Audio and Video](https://www.w3.org/WAI/media/av/planning/#checklist).
 * Demonstrate accessibility best practices for creating audio and video content.
-These include clear speech, language, and audio, sufficient contrast ratio for videos, and speakers visibility.
+These include clear speech, language, and audio, sufficient contrast ratio for videos, and speaker visibility.
 For details, see [Audio Content and Video Content](https://www.w3.org/WAI/media/av/av-content/).
-* Warn students that flashing and blinking content can create seizures and physical reactions for people.
-Content authors must ensure that there is no flashing content that can create seizures and physical reactions.
+* Warn students that flashing and blinking content can cause seizures and physical reactions for people.
+Content authors must ensure that there is no flashing content that can cause seizures and physical reactions.
 For information on the accessibility requirements for flashing content, see [Understanding Success Criterion 2.3.1: Three Flashes or Below Threshold](https://www.w3.org/WAI/WCAG21/Understanding/three-flashes-or-below-threshold).
 * Present examples of inaccessible audio and video content.
 Discuss with students which alternatives they would include to make them accessible.
 Explain that it is best practice to explain why non-substantive audio and video content does not need alternatives.
 This helps users save time and avoid frustrations.
 For details, see [Inform users when not needed](https://www.w3.org/WAI/media/av/planning/#none).
 * Show examples of existing audio and video projects.
 Explain how to identify potential accessibility barriers to address.
 Discuss which accessibility best practices to include in the planning phase to minimize such barriers.